robinbraemer/imaget/README.md

 -u (required): is the http(s) URL to find and images from to download.

 -d (optional): is the destination to download the images to.
-               It can either be a directory to drop all images into a .zip archive to create and save all the images into.
+               It can either be the directory to save all images at or a path to create a .zip archive to save the images in.

 -f (optional): saves the downloaded images as a flat hierarchie,
                instead of creating subdirectories as per the image download URLs.